StefanAmur/Language-Learning-Academy/README.md

 # Language-Learning-Academy

-To those who it may concern
+>To those who it may concern
+>

-This README is about the following website: https://stefanamur.github.io/Language-Learning-Academy/
+>This README is about the following website: >https://stefanamur.github.io/Language-Learning-Academy/

-Reinout De Bleser made this.
+**Reinout De Bleser made this.**

-We promise the readme is fun to read.
+>We promise the readme is fun to read.
 We have a coding joke at the end.
+>

-We simply made the README to explain our project.
+>We simply made the README to explain our project.

+## Project

-##Our project is simple, for our course in BeCode we had to make our first business website in team.
+>Our project is simple, for our course in BeCode we had to make our first >business website in a team.

-The website is for a school for language learning and contains:
+>The website is for a school for language learning and contains:
+>
--an Index page
+>-an Index page
--a Courses page,
+>-a Courses page,
--an About page,
+>-an About page,
--a Contact page
+>-a Contact page
-and a Team page.
+>and a Team page.

-##The repo on GitHub contains:
+## The repo on GitHub contains:

--img folder
+>-img folder
--styles folder
+>-styles folder
--pages folder
+>-pages folder
-index.html
+>index.html
+>FFA-Checklist.txt
+>Preview.png
+>styles.css

-FFA-checklist: mainly to review progress and divide tasks.
+Purpose of FFA-checklist: mainly to review progress and divide tasks.

-Our teammembers consist of Stefan, Neha, Xiaoqi, Binayak and Reinout
+>Our teammembers consist of:
+>Stefan,
+>Neha,
+>Xiaoqi,
+>Binayak
+>and Reinout

-Preview:
+## Preview:

 ![img_2.png](Preview.png)